aybassiouny/mahdytech/content/blog/large-pages-how-when/index.md

 ### 1. Add User Privilege `SeLockMemoryPrivilege`

 Large-Pages [cannot be paged out](https://devblogs.microsoft.com/oldnewthing/20110128-00/?p=11643)!
 In other words, they always stay in RAM.
-Hence, the user allocating large pages needs to be have the privilege `SeLockMemoryPrivilege` set.
+Hence, the user allocating large pages needs to be have the privilege [SeLockMemoryPrivilege](https://docs.microsoft.com/en-us/windows/security/threat-protection/security-policy-settings/lock-pages-in-memory) set.
 Note that even an admin account might not have that privilege.
 Good news is, this is a one time thing that sticks across reboots.

-One way to give yourself that privilege is through Group Policy (for Home users like me, it needs to be [turned on first](https://superuser.com/a/1229992)).
-However, I did it the hard way just for kicks:
+One way to give yourself that privilege is through Group Policy (for Home users like me, it needs to be [turned on first](https://superuser.com/a/1229992)), but it's also doable through a mix of Powershell/Win32 API:

 1. Get your windows SID by running on powershell:
 ```